-- 1) Formally record the seclusion on Arbor. - 2) Inform the parent(s)/carer(s) providing the following information: - a. the reason for the seclusion; - b. the period of the seclusion; - c. details of any provision/arrangements for education during the seclusion; - d. that the student will be placed on a behaviour report for a fixed period after the seclusion.
+- 1) Formally record the internal exclusion on Arbor. - 2) Inform the parent(s)/carer(s) providing the following information: - a. the reason for the internal isolation. - b. the period of the internal isolation . - c. details of any provision/arrangements for education during the seclusion.

+d. that the student will be placed on a behaviour report for a fixed period after the seclusion.